flipzoom/PageHitCounter/README.md

 ### Planned Features
 - API access for formatted frontend output
 - Permissions for backend (Who is allowed to see the counter)
+- Possibility of sorting by number of hits

 ### Changelog
 1.0.0